-In terms of establishing performance expectations, identifying leadership competencies, and assessing performance, the Board will monitor President effectiveness through three activities: 1) Continuous evaluation through monitoring reports; 2) Conducting an annual performance assessment; and, 3) Conducting a periodic comprehensive review of President.
+In terms of establishing performance expectations, identifying leadership competencies, and assessing performance, the Board will monitor President effectiveness through continuous evaluation of monitoring reports and an annual performance review.
+A periodic comprehensive review of the President may be conducted at the Board's discretion.